apache/samza/docs/learn/tutorials/versioned/hello-samza-fluent.md

 -->
 The [hello-samza](https://github.com/apache/samza-hello-samza) project is a stand-alone project designed to help you run your first Samza application.
 It has examples of applications using the low-level task API as well as the high-level fluent API.

-The [Hello Samza tutorial] (/startup/hello-samza/{{site.version}}/index.html) demonstrates 3 jobs created with the task API.
-This tutorial demonstrates an equivalent application created with the fluent API.
+This tutorial demonstrates a simple wikipedia application created with the fluent API.
+The [Hello Samza tutorial] (/startup/hello-samza/{{site.version}}/index.html) is the low-level analog to this tutorial.
+It demonstrates the same logic but is created with the task API.
 The tutorials are remarkably similar.
-The primary difference is that with the fluent API we accomplish the equivalent of 3 separate jobs with a single application and we skip the intermediate topics for simplicity.
+The primary differences are that with the fluent API we accomplish the equivalent of 3 separate low-level jobs with a single application, we skip the intermediate topics for simplicity, and we can visualize the execution plan after we start the application.

 ### Get the Code